Conference Costing FAQ

 Q. How much does the conference cost?

 In addition to paying for membership, anyone attending the conference is required to pay a conference fee.
 The price of this fee varies depending on whether or not you are a postgraduate student, and depending how many days of the conference you will be attending.
-These costs are as follows:
+In 2019, the costs were as follows:

 Full conference rate: £130